April 18, 2022

 That’s a problem!
 White people are making a lot of money by selling cannabis (Black entrepreneurs are so far being shut out of the boom), and Black people are getting arrested for using it.

 Between 2001 and 2010, before the recent rapid rise in the number of states legalizing cannabis, there were more than 8 million cannabis arrests (88% for possession) across the US.
-Overall arrests have fallen since 2010 by 18% but, according to a new report from the ACLU, there were still more than 6.1 million cannabis arrests (90% for possession) between 2010 and 2018.
-Not only that, arrests seem to be on the rise again, with 100,000 more in 2018 than in 2015.
+According to a 2020 report from the ACLU, there were more than 6.1 million cannabis arrests (90% for possession) between 2010 and 2018.
+Cannabis arrests have fallen by more than half from their peak in 2008, but even so, there were still about 350,150 arrests in 2020 (91% of them for possession)!

 What’s going on here?